russross/codrilla/api.md

     *   FieldList: list of fields for the problem type
     *   Problem: contents of the problem
     *   Attempt: the student's most recent attempt (if applicable)
+    *   Passed: true if the student has passed this problem

 *   Submit an assignment attempt